NeoCat/ESP32-P3RGB64x32MatrixPanel/README.md

 To download, click the "Download ZIP" button, and specify the zip file from the "Sketch > Include Library > Add .ZIP Library" menu in the Arduino IDE.

-You also need to install "Adafruit_GFX_Library" from the "Library > Manage Libraries" menu.
+You also need to install [Adafruit_GFX_Library](https://github.com/adafruit/Adafruit-GFX-Library) from the "Library > Manage Libraries" menu.

 ## Patching GPIO to avoid eratta of ESP32